 Cost: $1500 for fully loaded kit

+Not currently available.
 The Carvey is a ready to run fully enclosed CNC from Inventables.
 They claim it is clean enough and quiet enough to use in the home (“you can be talking on the phone while it is running”).
 It is compatible with any software that exports g-code, but they recommend their easy to use web app Easle.

 Another enclosed, ready to cut model, the Nomad 883 is made by Carbide3D.
 The mill has a solid metal frame, but you have the option of finished bamboo or durable HDPE for the enclosure trim.
 Custom software comes with the Nomad, Carbide Motion to control the machine and MeshCAM for creating tool paths.
 There is an end mill sensing probe that makes “changing tools a breeze”.

+You are already familiar with this machine.
 Great for milling PCBs and small wood, plastic, and aluminum parts.
 Software is user-friendly.

 The D.I.Wire Pro has a bend mechanism that delivers smooth, tight radius curves — from fine orthodontic retainer wire to stainless steel parts.

 The Pocket NC is a 5 axis desktop CNC mill.
 This is a radically different design from most available desktop machines and has the potential to make some amazing parts out of wood, plastic, and aluminum.

 The SwissMak combines all the functionality of both CNC lathes and CNC mills.
 Turning parts is quick and easy with the 8 station live tool turret, and the swiveling 30 taper milling head lets you cut features at any angle.
 You can make any part geometry you want on a 5 axis mill-turn machine.